 - 1 tbsp Milk

-For the buttercream/topping
+For the buttercream & topping

-- 150 g Butter or baking spread
+- 150 g Butter softened, unsalted

 - 300 g Icing sugar

-- 200 g Galaxy chocolate spread see notes
+- 200 g Galaxy chocolate spread see notes if you can;t find this ingredient

 - 200 g Galaxy chocolate bar broken into squares